seanwestfall/scientific_papers/README.md

 * Purely Functional Data Structures
 * How to write a Finanial Contract
 * Composing Contracts: An Adventure in Financial Engineering
+* How to Keep Your Neighbours in Order